iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

-The difference in rclone runtime with or without `--no-traverse` in this scenario shows the performance impact of selecting the optimal query method for a given situation, which will be discussed in more detail later in this post.
+The difference in rclone runtime with or without `--no-traverse` in this scenario shows the performance impact of selecting the optimal query method for a given situation.

-This scenario also indicates that rclone outperforms DVC with regard to collecting the list of local files during a sync operation, but as shown in the first scenario, we make up for this gap by optimizing DVC performance in situations where the cloud remote contains a large number of files.
+This scenario also shows that rclone can outperform DVC with regard to collecting the list of local files during certain types of sync operations.
+In this case, rclone simply iterates over whatever files exist in the local directory without doing any additional steps, since our benchmark uses a one-way `rclone copy` operation.

-_Note: Benchmark runtimes are for status queries only (using `dvc status -c` in DVC and `--dry-run` in rclone), no file data was transferred to S3 in any scenario._
+However, in DVC, we have to add extra overhead for this step, since we collect the list of files expected to be present in the current DVC repository revision, and then verify that those files are present locally.
+We would then check to see if any missing files are available to be downloaded from remote storage.

+It should also be noted that in common use cases where the number of files in cloud storage continues to grow over time (such as in backup solutions or in dataset versioning), rclone's advantage in this case would only apply for this initial sync operation.
+Once the local dataset has been pushed to cloud storage, DVC's advantage in synchronizing modifications to existing datasets would become more apparent (as shown in the first example).

 _Benchmark command usage:_